How to Sell Goods to the UK After Brexit

-All of that means that if you are an online store that sends goods to the UK, you must make sure you collect VAT from your customer and pay it to the HMRC.
+All of that means that if you are an online store that sends goods to the UK, you must make sure you collect VAT from your customer.
+And pay it to the HMRC.

-Recording and paying VAT in the UK.
+Recording and paying VAT in the UK after Brexit.

 The VAT accounting period in the UK is 3 months.
 The deadline for submitting the VAT return and paying HMRC are one month and seven days after the period ends.

-For example, the deadline to submit your VAT return for the first quarter sales in the UK is 7th of May.
+For example, the deadline to submit your VAT return for the first quarter of sales in the UK is the 7th of May.
 You will be able to see the deadlines on your HMRC account as soon as you register for your VAT account.

 It is also important to note that marketplaces are required to keep electronic records of their sales for 6 years and to provide records electronically to HMRC on request.

-The questions marketplaces and logistics companies face with Brexit are small compared to the gigantic shift in cross border trade that is the EU One Stop Shop that goes into effect in July 2021.
-Hopefully marketplaces will learn from Brexit and are ready for when the regulations change for the entire European Union.
+The questions marketplaces and logistics companies face with Brexit are small compared to the gigantic shift in cross-border trade that is the EU One Stop Shop that goes into effect in July 2021.
+Hopefully, marketplaces will learn from Brexit and are ready for when the regulations change for the entire European Union.
 The easiest way for that is to try Eurora.
 As our systems can handle all the upcoming regulatory challenges.